bestrauc/RNAMotif/README.md

 # RNAMotif
-RNA Motif generator and finder
+RNA Motif generator and finder, code and experiments from my Bioinformatics Master's thesis.

 ## Dependencies